 An internal problem with the Switch´s circuits.

 The most common issue is a malfunctioning fan.
-To check if your own is still working, place your hand near the top of your switch, where the ventilation slits are.
+To check if the one on your Switch is still working, place your hand near the top of your console, where the ventilation slits are.
 If you feel a slight current, then it is working.
 If not, try to hear if it´s spinning.

-If you can´t feel a current nor hear any sound coming from your Switch, then the fan is broken, and you should contact Nintendo Support so they can fix it.
+If you can´t feel a current or hear any sound coming from your Switch, then the fan is broken and you should contact Nintendo Support so they can fix it.
 Alternatively, you can buy a new one and replace it yourself by following these instructions.

 To fix it, move your dock to a less cramped space so that it has enough room to expel the hot air.
-Opening the dock´s back flap is another way to help disperse the heat of the console.
+Opening the dock´s back flap is another way to help disperse the heat.

 A better-ventilated dock, like Antank´s Pocket TV Dock, will help too, as it naturally creates better airflow for your console by giving it more breathing room.

-Another common problem is dirt and other trash getting stuck and blocking the ventilation slits.
+Another common problem is that dirt and other trash gets stuck and blocks the ventilation slits.
 Cleaning them with a Q-tip or similar instrument will fix the issue.

 If you think the internal fan is broken, but can´t fix it yourself, then you can work around this issue by buying an external USB fan like the Multifan X 5.
 You can plug it to your Switch, aim it at the dock itself and the console should remain cool.